-[X] 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934. ar ended December 31, 2008 OR [] ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-Commission file number: 000-26408 WAYSIDE TEC HNOLOGY GROUP, INC. D.1. strant as specified in its charter) Delaw (State or other jurisdiction of incorporation) 13-3136104 (IRS Employer Identification Number) Shrewsbury Avenue, Shrewsbury, New Jersey ess of principal executive offices) 07702 (Zip Code) Regist rant's telephone number, including area code: (732) 389-8950 Securi ties registered pursuant to section 12(b) of the Act: Title of Each Class non Stock, par value \$0.01 per share ties registered pursuant to section 12(g) of the Act: No Name of Each Exchange on Which Registered The Nasdaq Global Market one te by check mark if the registrant is a well-known seas $\boxed{\text{No}[x]}$ soned issuer, as defined in Rule 405 of the Securities Act. te by check mark if the registrant is not required to file $ \ \ \ \ \ \ \ \ \ \ \ \ \ $ e reports pursuant to Section 13 or Section 15(d) of the Act.
-Excha I all reports required to be filed by Section 13 or 15(d) of the Securities r for such shorter period that the Registrant was required to file such s for the past 90 days.
-Yes \boxed{X} No $$ not be rsuant to Item 405 of Regulation S-K is not contained herein, and will in definitive proxy or other information statements incorporated by this Form 10-K. \boxed{X} reporti ing company (as defined in Rule 12b-2 of the Excharated filer \square Smaller Reporting Company \boxed{X} celerated filer, an accelerated filer, a non-accelerated filer or a smaller ange Act).
-Large accelerated filer Accelerated filer Non-apany (as defined in Rule 12b-2 of the Act).
-Yes No X sale processed complements of the complements of th rice for the Registrant's Common Stock as of June 30, eted second fiscal quarter, as reported on The NASDA t value of the Common Stock held by any non-affilia by non-affiliates of the Registrant computed by reference to the closing 2008, which was the last business day of the Registrant's most recently AQ Global Market, was approximately \$29,402,989.
-(In determining the ates, shares of Common Stock of the Registrant beneficially owned by tanding shares of Common Stock of the Registrant have been excluded. clusive determination for other purposes.)
-T The number of shares outstanding of the Registrant's Co ommon Stock as of March 6, 2009 was 4,639,536 shares.
-D Occuments Incorporated by Reference: Portions of the Registrant's definitive Proxy Statement for its 2009 Annual Meeting of Stockholders to be filed on or before April 30, 2009 are incorporated by reference into Part III of this Report.
+[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the fiscal year ended December 31, 2009

+OR []TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the transition period from to Commission file number: 000-26408 WAYSIDE TECHNOLOGY GROUP, INC. (Exact name of registrant as specified in its charter) Delaware 13-3136104 (IRS Employer Identification Number) (State or other jurisdiction of incorporation) 1157 Shrewsbury Avenue, Shrewsbury, New Jersey 07702 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (732) 389-8950 Securities registered pursuant to section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common Stock, par value \$0.01 per share The Nasdaq Global Market Securities registered pursuant to section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes No x Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes No x Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes X No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data file required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or other information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+The aggregate market value of the Common Stock held by non-affiliates of the Registrant computed by reference to the closing sale price for the Registrant's Common Stock as of June 30, 2009, which was the last business day of the Registrant's most recently completed second fiscal quarter, as reported on The NASDAQ Global Market, was approximately \$26,834,275.
+(In determining the market value of the Common Stock held by any non-affiliates, shares of Common Stock of the Registrant beneficially owned by directors, officers and holders of more than 10% of the outstanding shares of Common Stock of the Registrant have been excluded.
+This determination of affiliate status is not necessarily a conclusive determination for other purposes.)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes No X

+The number of shares outstanding of the Registrant's Common Stock as of February 12, 2010 was 4,828,797 shares.

+Documents Incorporated by Reference: Portions of the Registrant's definitive Proxy Statement for its 2010 Annual Meeting of Stockholders to be filed on or before April 30, 2010 are incorporated by reference into Part III of this Report.